Guerrilla Television Symposium April 19-21 in Chicago

 Ron also had the opportunity to reconnect with Deirdra Boyle, author of Guerrilla Television Revisited: “Subject to Change” UCV was one of three Alternative Media Centers featured in the book.

-Ron McCoy & Deirdra Boyle
+Ron McCoy & Deirdre Boyle

 Subject to Change: Amazon link